jmhodges/justrun/README.md

 command and rerun it if more filesystem events occur.
 This makes it ideal for testing servers.
 (For instance, a web server whose templates you are editing.)

+Justrun also lets you say how long to wait before running the command again, even if filesystem events have occurred in the meantime.
+See the `-delay` option in the [Usage section][usage].

-When a directory is passed in a file path, justrun will watch all files in that directory, but does not recurse into subdirectories.
-A nice trick you can pull is using `find . -type d` and the `-stdin` option to include all directories recursively.
+When a directory is passed in as an argument, justrun will watch all files in that directory, but does not recurse into subdirectories.
+If you need that recursion, a trick you can pull is using `find . -type d` and the `-stdin` option to include all directories recursively.
 When playing tricks like this, use the ignored file list option (`-i`) wisely.
 If not, you'll accidentally watch files that your command touch, and put your commands into an infinite loop.

-Justrun also lets you say how long to wait before running the command again, even if filesystem events have occurred in the meantime.
-See the `-delay` option in the [Usage section][usage].

 Justrun does kill the child processes of the bash command run by it to end the lifecycles of long-lived (that is, server) processes.
 If you do not want